hxmelab/node-red-contrib-bosch-shc/README.md

 ## Device Node

-A device node sends events (which are received via long polling from the controller) as soon as any state of a device changes.
+Events are received via long polling from the SHC as soon as any state of a service changes.
+Each device has several services.
+A device node sends either the service as JSON object or a single state if configured.

 ![Device node](docs/device_node.png)

+### Get all services of a device

-Each device has several services.
-To send all the related services of a device, select a **Device** and select **all** as a **Service**.
+It is also possible to send all the related services of a device.
+Therefore, select a **Device** and select **all** as a **Service**.
 The input field **State** can be left blank.

 ![All services](docs/device_conf_all.png)

+### Get a specific service of a device

 Select a **Service** to send only objects of the specified service.
 As soon as any state of this service changes, the node sends an **msg** object containing the new state.
 No **msg** is sent from the node if the service does not exist or does not refer to the device.

 ![Specific service](docs/device_conf_service.png)

+### Get a state

 To send only a value instead of the entire service object, enter the name of the **State** in the corresponding field.
 No **msg** is sent from the node if the state does not exist.